 Remove the skillet from the oven and sprinkle the browned potatoes with the chopped parsley, salt, and pepper.
 Serve the chateau potatoes immediately.

-- To save yourself some time, you can use smaller new potatoes or even fingerlings, and keep them whole instead of cutting into oval shapes.
+- To save yourself some time, you can use smaller new potatoes or even fingerlings, and keep them whole instead of cutting into ovals.
 To recreate the same texture and flavor, you should still peel the potatoes before cooking.
 And whether you are using larger cut potatoes or smaller whole potatoes, you should pat them with a towel after peeling to absorb any moisture.
 The potatoes will crisp up better if their surface is nice and dry.

 - For a little extra flavor, you can add garlic to this recipe.
 Peel but keep the cloves whole, and place in the pan with the potatoes and butter.
-Discard the garlic after removing the pan from the oven—you will be left with a delicious garlic butter to spoon over the potatoes.
+Discard the garlic after removing the pan from the oven—you will be left with a delicious garlic butter sauce to spoon over the potatoes.